Cloud hosting is one of the several ways you can host your website. AKA cloud hosting is a type of web hosting.

 When to Use Cloud Hosting

-Cloud hosting is best suited for businesses and individuals who need reliable, scalable web hosting with minimal technical knowledge or expertise.
+Cloud hosting best suits businesses and individuals needing reliable, scalable web hosting with minimal technical knowledge or expertise.

 It is especially beneficial for businesses that require heavy resource usage at peak times or that experience rapid growth.